ClicData vs. Tableau: Business Intelligence Tools Comparison

 - the history of the data refreshes

 Even if these features don’t require any particular coding or technical skills, the users do need to understand certain concepts pertaining to each transformation module.
 We provide all the resources, such as extensive documentation, tutorial videos, and webinars, so that our users can be self-sufficient.
-For those who don’t have the time or resources in-house to manage the data, our Professional Services can also help you by giving expert tips or even handle the whole process for you.
+For those who don’t have the time or resources in-house to manage the data, our Professional Services can also help you by giving expert tips or even handling the whole process for you.

 4. Data Visualization